rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-import-a-server-key-pair-os-keypairs.rst

     POST /os-keypairs

+Import a server key pair

-This operation imports, or uploads, a key pair, with the name and public key specified in the request body, to associate with a new server instance.
+Imports, or uploads, a key pair, with the name and public key specified in the request body, to associate 				with a new server instance.